pair_style vashishta command¶

 Only a single pair_coeff command is used with either style which specifies a Vashishta potential file with parameters for all needed elements.
 These are mapped to LAMMPS atom types by specifying N additional arguments after the filename in the pair_coeff command, where N is the number of LAMMPS atom types:

 N element names = mapping of Vashishta elements to atom types

 See the pair_coeff doc page for alternate ways to specify the path for the potential file.

-As an example, imagine a file SiC.vashishta has parameters for Si and C. If your LAMMPS simulation has 4 atoms types and you want the 1st 3 to be Si, and the 4th to be C, you would use the following pair_coeff command:
+As an example, imagine a file SiC.vashishta has parameters for Si and C. If your LAMMPS simulation has 4 atoms types and you want the first 3 to be Si, and the fourth to be C, you would use the following pair_coeff command:

 pair_coeff * * SiC.vashishta Si Si Si C

 The first 2 arguments must be * * so as to span all LAMMPS atom types.
 The first three Si arguments map LAMMPS atom types 1,2,3 to the Si element in the file.
 The final C argument maps LAMMPS atom type 4 to the C element in the file.
 If a mapping value is specified as NULL, the mapping is not performed.
 This can be used when a vashishta potential is used as part of the hybrid pair style.
 The NULL values are placeholders for atom types that will be used with other potentials.

 Vashishta files in the potentials directory of the LAMMPS distribution have a “.vashishta” suffix.
 Lines that are not blank or comments (starting with #) define parameters for a triplet of elements.
 The parameters in a single entry correspond to the two-body and three-body coefficients in the formulae above: